sjgeddam/FlowChart/README.md

 **Soujanya Geddam** (Release 25%, Overall 25%)
 * Built storyboards for tracker screens including symptoms, mood, and flow
 * Added functionality (image switching) based on button selection (in mood and flow VCs); also added functionality for symptoms selection and designed table view to display symptoms aesthetically
-* Implemented core data for the screens to save user and date specific information (ex: flow level, mood type)
+* Implemented core data for the screens to save user and date specific information (ex: flow level, mood type, symptoms)

 ## Deviations
 * Splash screen will not display random fun facts as it is unabled to be modified due to Landing Screen's static nature